 If you have a fitness background or a passion for exercise, you might consider teaching classes.
 Instructing other stay-at-home or work-at-home mamas could be perfect if they also have the flexibility to attend classes during school hours.
 Plus, you’ll be keeping fit!

-If you’re a beauty and makeup lover, and you’re looking for a fun job that makes you feel good, then a career in the beauty industry could be for you.
+If you’re a beauty and makeup lover, and you’re looking for a fun job that makes you feel good, then a business in the beauty industry could be for you.
 You might like to start your own home-based business or prefer working for an established company that offers flexible working hours.

 Chores like cooking, cleaning, baking, and laundry can all be turned into lucrative home-based businesses.
 Starting your own service business is an excellent option if you want to be your own boss.
 Look at your skills and interests and go from there.

-15. Call Center Representative
+15. Customer Services Representative

 16. Data Entry Clerk

 If you enjoy typing, have proficient computer skills, and want to work from home, data entry may be the perfect position for you.
 These jobs require excellent communication skills and a working knowledge of Microsoft Office and G Suite.

 For online data entry jobs, you can do during school hours, explore: